arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 There are some corrections you can apply, such as the [False Discovery Rate](https://www.publichealth.columbia.edu/research/population-health-methods/false-discovery-rate) correction mentioned in the StatQuest video, to fix $p$-values that are artificially low because of p-hacking.
 However, by far the easiest way to not p-hack is to specify what hypotheses you intend to test and exactly how you'll test them (including the sample size you'll use) *before* you look at the data.
 This is called **preregistration**.
-You can do this privately, just for your own benefit, or you can publish your pregistration publicly on a repository like the [Open Science Foundation](https://help.osf.io/article/330-welcome-to-registrations).
+You can do this privately, just for your own benefit, or you can publish your preregistration publicly on a repository like the [Open Science Foundation](https://help.osf.io/article/330-welcome-to-registrations).

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>